LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/new manager workspace/Workspace - overview .md

 ## Configuration

 To enable the manager workspace on your LiveEngage account, please contact your LivePerson account team.
 Once the feature is on, a new permission will be added to the agent manager profile called "View agent manager workspace".
 The permission is currently **“Off”** by default.

 ![](img/newworkspacepermissions.png)

+### New agent workspace

+Here you can also control the permissions for the new agent workspace.
+The permission is currently **“Off”** by default.

 ## Filters